OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 ## Installing and configuring Linux Tentacle

 :::hint
-Note: Many of the steps described below require elevated permissions, or must be run as a super user using `sudo` to execute successfully.
+Many of the steps described below require elevated permissions, or must be run as a super user using `sudo`.
 :::